There is nothing better than a friend, unless it is a friend with chocolate.

-One of our good friends had a surprise birthday party over the weekend.
-Her husband tasked me with making fun desserts that guests could snack on throughout the night.
+One of our good friends had a surprise birthday party last year.
+For the special occasion, her husband tasked me with making fun desserts that guests could snack on throughout the night.
 What better way to show your friends you love them than giving them than giving them a giant chocolate ball filled with peanut butter?
 Am I right!?!

 I will admit I have always been skeptical about making “cake pops” and “truffles” because it seems like so much work is involved in the preparation…I was definitely wrong.
 It is SO EASY!
 Making these Reese’s Nutter Butter Truffles took all of 1 hour to make & thats because I had to let the truffles sit in the freezer for 45 minutes before engulfing them in chocolate to be served.

 Can we talk about how good Nutter Butters mixed with cream cheese is?
 SO GOOD!